2018 UEFA Champions League final: Previous finals

-Road to the final
+Route to the final

 Note: In all results below, the score of the finalist is given first (H: home; A: away).

 Pre-match

 Ambassador

 The ambassador for the final was former Ukrainian international Andriy Shevchenko, who won the UEFA Champions League with Milan in 2003.

 Ticketing

 With a stadium capacity of 63,000 for the final, a total of 40,700 tickets were available to fans and the general public, with the two finalist teams receiving 17,000 tickets each and with 6,700 tickets being available for sale to fans worldwide via UEFA.com from 15 to 22 March 2018 in four price categories: €450, €320, €160, and €70.
 The remaining tickets were allocated to the local organising committee, UEFA and national associations, commercial partners and broadcasters, and to serve the corporate hospitality programme.

 Opening ceremony

-English singer Dua Lipa performed at the opening ceremony preceding the final.
+English singer Dua Lipa performed at the opening ceremony preceding the final, by singing multiple songs (made by her) including her famous "One Kiss" and the fan-favorite "No Lie".
 Jamaican rapper Sean Paul joined her as a special guest to perform their collaborative song, "No Lie".
 The UEFA Champions League Anthem was performed by Croatian cello duo 2Cellos.